|Delphi interface to Windows Task Scheduler 2.0|

 WinBib is a program for editing and managing BibTeX files.
 It supports all entry types defined in BibTex, but is especially designed to manage the article type that is most used.

 R-Plot is a Windows program for presenting measuring data as X-Y diagrams, bar charts or histograms.
 Optionally you can add error bars, best-fit curves, computed functions, images, text and simple graphic objects.
-The number of diagrams per sheet and objects per diagram are in theory unlimited.
+The number of charts per sheet and objects per chart are in theory unlimited.

 On the desktop, two windows are displayed (as shown on the right).
 In the left one the graphical output is displayed.
 The right one is intended for editing the plot.
 The sheet can be sent to any Windows printer, inserted into another application using the clipboard and/or exported as Encapsulated Postscript (EPS) for insertion as an image into LaTeX documents.